-Designated a UNESCO World Heritage Site in 2008, the wealth of attractions are easily explored on foot or by trishaw.
-As a focal point, the Melaka River runs through the middle of the city bisecting the tourist area, making it easy to find your way around.
-On the south of the river is the colonial quarter where you'll find the major historic sights including Dutch Square, Christ Church, The Stadthuys and the relic of the Portuguese fort A'Famosa.
-North of the river is Chinatown which is where you'll find the majority of the city's hotels along with temples, restaurants, souvenir shops and Jalan Hang Jebat (formerly known as Jonker Walk).
+The tourist area is easily walkable, although colourful trishaws provide a traditional alternative.
+In the colonial quarter, south of the Melaka River, the major historic sights include Dutch Square, Christ Church, The Stadthuys and the relic of the Portuguese fort A’Famosa.
+North of the river is Chinatown, with most of the city’s hotels along with temples, restaurants, souvenir shops and Jalan Hang Jebat (formerly called Jonker Walk).

-Known worldwide among serious antique collectors, Jalan Hang Jebat is also popular with visitors for the vibrant market held every Friday and Saturday evenings.
-Along with entertainment and live music, there's a wide array of stalls selling everything from tasty treats to souvenirs and clothing.
-Many of the shophouses in Jalan Hang Jebat have been converted into restaurants specialising in Peranakan cuisine, a blend of Chinese and Malay cooking that originated here in Malacca.
-Nightlife does tend to be fairly low key, but wander by the riverfront and you'll find numerous places to relax with a cold drink or two.
+Known worldwide among serious antique collectors, Jalan Hang Jebat is also popular with visitors for the vibrant night market held every Friday and Saturday.
+Along with entertainment and abundant stalls selling everything from tasty treats to souvenirs, many of the shophouses have been converted into restaurants specialising in Peranakan cuisine, a blend of Chinese and Malay cooking that originated here.

 - Rich in history and heritage